 For a handy, future reference guide, I've created a printable of the dimensions and cuts to make both sizes of the paint chip swatch cards from a full sheet of watercolor paper.

-For a limited time, the 5-page PDF printable is free to download in my store and prints on 8.5x11-inch (letter size) paper.
+The 5-page PDF printable is available in my store and prints on 8.5x11-inch (letter size) paper.